savthe/rafor/README.md

 `min_samples_split: usize`, the minimal samples in node to consider splitting it.

+`sample_weights: Vec<f32>` defines the weight for each sample.
+If empty, each sample is weighted with 1.0

 ## Ensemble parameters
 `num_trees: usize` defines the number of individual trees in ensemble.